pontem-network/aptos-core/developer-docs-site/docs/concepts/staking.md

 ## Leaving the validator set

 :::tip
-See the Aptos Stake module in Move language here: [https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move](https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move)
+See the Pont Stake module in Move language here: [https://github.com/aptos-labs/pont-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/pont-move/framework/pont-framework/sources/stake.move](https://github.com/aptos-labs/pont-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/pont-move/framework/pont-framework/sources/stake.move)
 :::

 - At any time you can call the following sequence of functions to leave the validator set: